Skip to content

 • plan and design user research testing sessions

-• recruit users for testing sessions and carry out research
+• recruit users for testing, run sessions and gather feedback

 • get an understanding of users' needs, motivations and any problems with a service or product

-• use research results to identify new product and design ideas
+• identify new product and design ideas from research results

-• work as part of a large product development team
+• work as part of a larger product development team

 • help colleagues understand user behaviours